 - RSPAN Ports Only ports can be configured as an RSPAN source, destination, or uplink; static and dynamic trunks are not allowed.
 A port can only be configured as one type of RSPAN interface - source, destination, or uplink.
-Also, note that the source port and destination port cannot be configured on the same switch. - Local/Remote Mirror The destination of a local mirror session (created on the Interface > Port > Mirror page) cannot be used as the destination for RSPAN traffic. - Spanning Tree If the spanning tree is disabled, BPDUs will not be flooded onto the RSPAN VLAN.
+Also, note that the source port and destination port cannot be configured on the same switch. - Local/Remote Mirror The destination of a local mirror session (created on the Interface > Port > Mirror page) cannot be used as the destination for RSPAN traffic. - Spanning Tree If the spanning tree is disabled, BPDUs will not be flooded onto the RSPAN VLAN. - MAC address learning is not supported on RSPAN uplink ports when RSPAN is enabled on the switch.
+Therefore, even if spanning tree is enabled after RSPAN has been configured, MAC address learning will still not be restarted on the RSPAN uplink ports. - IEEE 802.1X RSPAN and 802.1X are mutually exclusive functions.
+When 802.1X is enabled globally, RSPAN uplink ports cannot be configured, even though RSPAN source and destination ports can still be configured.
+When RSPAN uplink ports are enabled on the switch, 802.1X cannot be enabled globally. - Port Security If port security is enabled on any port, that port cannot be set as an RSPAN uplink port, even though it can still be configured as an RSPAN source or destination port.
+Also, when a port is configured as an RSPAN uplink port, port security cannot be enabled on that port.

-Only 802.1Q trunk or hybrid (i.e., general use) ports can be configured as an RSPAN uplink or destination ports - access ports are not allowed (see "Adding Static Members to VLANs" on page 167).
+Only 802.1Q trunk or hybrid (i.e., general use) ports can be configured as an RSPAN uplink or destination ports - access ports are not allowed (see "Adding Static Members to VLANs" on page 159).